 It’s not clear how much personal hair dye use might raise cancer risk, if at all.
-Most studies done so far have not found a strong link, but more studies are needed to help clarify this issue.
+So far, most studies have not found a strong link between hair dye use and cancer, but more research is needed to help clarify this issue.

-Other than recommendations that apply to everyone (not smoking, eating a healthy diet, being physically active, getting routine screening exams, etc.), there is no specific medical advice for current or former hair dye users.
+Other than recommendations that apply to everyone (such as not smoking, eating a healthy diet, being physically active, and getting routine screening exams), there is no specific medical advice for current or former hair dye users.
 Smoking is a known risk factor for bladder cancer and some types of leukemia (as well as many other cancers and other diseases), and quitting smoking can improve your health, regardless of whether or not you use hair dyes.

-For people who want to dye their hair but are concerned about safety, the FDA has provided some suggestions:
+For people who want to dye their hair but are concerned about safety, the FDA has some guidelines:

-Some newer hair dye products are vegetable based.
+Some hair dye products are vegetable based.
 These products may have some drawbacks, such as not being able to change hair color drastically or having the color fade sooner than is seen with permanent dyes (unless they contain some of the same ingredients as the permanent dyes).
-But they may be another option for some people concerned about hair dye safety.
+But they could be another option for those people concerned about hair dye safety.

 In addition to the American Cancer Society, other sources of information and support include*: